 Most palms need bright natural light year-round.
 Filtered light near a south-east-or west-facing window is suitable for most indoor palms.

 Palms need to be kept moist.
 They should never be allowed to dry out or allowed to stand in water.
 Excessively wet soil can lead to root rot.
-Water thoroughly when the surface of the soil dries and discard the water in the saucer after the pot drains.
+Water thoroughly when the surface of the soil dries, and discard the water in the saucer after the pot drains.
 Soil mixes for palms must be porous with plenty of organic matter to ensure both adequate moisture and excellent drainage.
+For more information see HGIC 1459 Indoor Plants – Watering.

 Palms, like many houseplants, benefit immensely from spending the summer outside.
 When they are moved outside for the summer, gradually accustom them to higher light levels.
-Indoor palms should not be placed in direct sun while outside.
+Indoor palms should not be placed in direct sun while outside nor sit in the saucer that will collect excess water and rot the roots.
+For more information see HGIC 1454 Indoor Plants – Moving Plants Indoors & Outdoors.

 Palms do best when their roots are confined and may only need repotting every two to three years, if roots fill the pot.
 Repot when needed in spring or early summer.
+Many palms have fragile root systems and can be easily damaged, so care should be taken when re-potting the plant.
 Most palms are propagated from seed.
 Some can be divided to create new plants.

 Parlor Palms (Chamaedorea species): These graceful palms are frequently grown as houseplants.
 Parlor palms have thin stems and large, elegant feathered leaves.
 Their spread is quite wide, making them suitable for large spaces.
 These are the classic palms that graced Victorian parlors.
 They need a minimum winter temperature of 60 °F. Parlor palms tolerate lower light levels well.
 They prefer high to moderate humidity, but are adaptable.